American Legacy Theatre was founded to create a more equitable tomorrow through accessible theatre arts.

 Secretary

-SVP, Earth and Environment, SVP
+SVP, Earth and Environment, WSP

 “American Legacy Theatre’s mission is oriented around the nexus of theatre art and mental health.
 I appreciate that this focus can be challenging for the traditional arts community, particularly in how success is measured, but ALT is leading the way.”